Humility Before Love

 Self-centeredness is humanity’s biggest problem, whether it takes the form of pride or a poor self-image.
 Self-centeredness was the root of all sin and it still is today.
 It motivated Satan to exalt himself (Isa.
 14:13-14) and Adam and Eve to eat fruit God clearly told them not to eat (Gen. 3:6).

-If you examine any sin, ultimately you’ll find it’s motivated by self-centeredness.
-A person sins because he believes the sinful act will benefit him, make him feel better about himself, or accomplish something he wants.
+If we examine any sin, ultimately we’ll find it’s motivated by self-centeredness.
+We sin because we believe the sinful act will benefit us, make us feel better about ourselves, or accomplish something we want.

 The antidote to self-centeredness also is its opposite: humility.
 Humility is not self-hatred or a poor self-image.
 Rather, it’s an appropriate assessment of our God-given attributes and abilities.

-Jesus said, “whoever humbles himself like this child is the greatest in the kingdom of heaven” (Mt 18:4).
+Jesus said, “whoever takes the lowly position of this child is the greatest in the kingdom of heaven” (Matt.
+18:4).
 A humble person isn’t preoccupied with himself, so he focuses less on his own needs, interests, thoughts, feelings and desires.
 That kind of person is the greatest in God’s kingdom, which makes humility the most important character trait for us to develop; even more important than love, as we’re about to discover.

 The New Testament Greek word for the highest form of love is agape.
 Agape causes us to consider others’ welfare, needs, interests and desires more important than our own.
 It motivates us to act for other people’s benefit, regardless of personal impact.
 It might even result in personal sacrifice for someone else’s good.

-Agape is not proud, therefore it requires humility (1 Co 13:4).
+Agape is not proud, therefore it requires humility (1 Cor.
+13:4).
 Humility forces us to step down from our pedestal of self-importance, which we must do before we can elevate others in love.
 This means before we can express authentic agape, we must be making progress in developing humility.

-We cannot love God appropriately without first developing humility.
+We can’t even love God properly without first developing humility.
 Otherwise, self-centeredness causes us to “love” God for what he does for us.
 I suspect this is how many, if not most Christians love him.